 Trump’s claim that his supporters were denied a fair election and must fight in order to right an egregious wrong is not just a falsehood—it is a complete inversion of the way systemic voter suppression works in this country.
 Since the inception of this country as the United States, there has never been an election that fully represented people of color.
-It is easy to not dispute that the elections in the early days of the United States government were for white men only—patriarchal governments busy with the business of genocide and slavery are not concerned with fair elections for all, even if that doesn’t make it into the American mythology of a government by the people, for the people.
+It is easy to understand that the elections in the early days of the United States government were for white men only—patriarchal governments busy with the business of genocide and slavery are not concerned with fair elections for all, even if that doesn’t make it into the American mythology of a government by the people, for the people.
 But all elections in this country, including recent elections, have been fraught with voter suppression in black and brown communities.
 Over the years, there have been many tactics used to disenfranchise women and people of color from voting.
-Some of these tactics include, but are not limited to, property ownership regulations, intimidation and violence at the poles, grandfather clauses, literacy tests, felony disenfranchisement, closing polling stations, I.D. card regulations, and gerrymandering.
+Some of these tactics include, but are not limited to, property ownership regulations, intimidation and violence at the poles, grandfather clauses, literacy tests, felony disenfranchisement, incarceration disenfranchisement, closing polling stations, I.D. card regulations, and gerrymandering.

 One need only examine the ways Indigenous people are currently resisting disenfranchisement in North Dakota to understand the current state of voter suppression of people of color for political gain.
 Targeted voter purging on reservations alone has led to tens of thousands of disenfranchised Indigenous voters, which ultimately favors conservative candidates.
 Democrat Heidi Heitkamp lost her reelection in 2018 due, in part, to this targeted voter purge.
 Another example of recent voter suppression is democrat Stacey Abrams’ lost gubernatorial election in Georgia in 2018 due, in part, to massive voter disenfranchisement in black communities.These are merely two examples in a sea of lost elections because of racial voter suppression.
 In contrast, Trump’s claim that Biden stole the election has been investigated and adjudicated by both Democrats and Republicans–ad nauseam.
 There have been no less than sixty lawsuits, as well as investigations by the FBI, the Department of Homeland Security, the Department of Justice, and the U.S. Election Assistance Commission, all which unanimously concluded that there was no voter suppression of Republican voters and that the election was fair and secure.But for Trump supporters, these investigations and findings are not enough–nothing would ever be enough because they are wed to the narrative of victimhood.
-They claim they aren’t heard, even as republican legislators, like Ted Cruz, were standing in front of Congress, asking for yet more investigation to halt the transfer of power.
+They claim they aren’t heard, even as republican legislators like Ted Cruz were standing in front of Congress, asking for yet more investigation to halt the transfer of power.
 This is not democracy in action—this is what a very dangerous white supremacisttantrum looks like.